Overview of Faculty-Led Programs

 Basic Eligibility Requirements

-The minimum requirements to be eligible to participate in any faculty-led study abroad program are:
+The minimum requirements to be eligible to participate in any faculty-led study abroad program (regardless of the type) are:

 - Good academic standing at time of application and prior to departure abroad